Mentorship Primer: Responsible Mentoring in Organizations

 Mentorship is not about being indispensable.
 It is about being temporarily useful.

-In time‑bound programs the ending is built in.
-In informal mentorship, the ending must be named intentionally.
+In time-bound programs, the ending is built in by design.
+In informal mentorship though, the ending must be named intentionally, and early enough that it does not feel like abandonment when it arrives.

-Formal or informal, mentorship shapes people; how it is designed matters as much as intent.
+Be it formal or informal, mentorship shapes people.
+How it is designed matters as much as intent.
+All said, you should stop leaving your career to chance.
+Like seriously, stop it.